basho/basho_docs/content/riak/kv/3.0.10/using/cluster-operations/inspecting-node.md

 {{% note title="Warning about `riak-debug` and `riak admin diag` usage" %}}
 The `riak-debug` and `riak admin diag` commands should only be used after a new installation or configuration change.
 It should not be used as part of regular monitoring.
 Overuse of `riak-debug` or `riak admin diag` can eventually cause the node to crash from atom table exhaustion.
+In addition, overuse of `riak-debug` and `riak admin diag` can lead to overloads in unhealthy nodes.
+These commands should be used sparingly and not used in the course of normal monitoring.
 {{% /note %}}

 ## Strong Consistency Stats